-“I thought the cross burning incident was sickening,” said Roy Kirkland, writer/actor, in one of the scenes of his and Sebastian’s film, A Cross Burning in Willacoochee referring to anonymous phone calls the couple had received.
+“I thought the cross-burning incident was sickening,” said Roy Kirkland, writer/actor, in one of the scenes of his and Sebastian’s film, A Cross Burning in Willacoochee referring to anonymous phone calls the couple had received.
 “This was worse.
 It was worse because you have a voice, there is someone there now telling you that they’ve done something to you and then threatening your life.”

 Some of the threats heard in the film showed the anti-gay sentiment that certain Willacoochee residents purportedly felt towards the gay couple.
 The voices and verbose used against them tell the story.

 “… your mailbox has been tore all to be damned!
-And it weren’t the (expletive for African Americans) down the road that did it!
+And it wasn’t the (expletive for African Americans) down the road that did it!
 (Laugh).
 It was the f@&%$&# law! (expletive for gay men) … you’re a dead mother f&$#@%!” were the recorded words of the men who openly threatened Kirkland and Sebastian in 1993.

 Other indirect warning sign also came from Kirkland brother’s statements to tone down the “gay gatherings” at their Willacoochee home.
 The main incident following these acts was something completely unexpected—especially for Kirkland and Sebastian.